In this in-depth guide, I will explain the HTTP/2.

 Old HTTP protocol was able to transmit only one stream at a time.
 And there was some delay within each stream.

 Sending multiple media content via an individual stream is ineffective and resource-draining.
-Changes in HTTP/2 helped establish a new binary framing layer to address this concern.
+Changes in HTTP version 2 helped establish a new binary framing layer to address this concern.

 This new layer allows the server and the client to divide the HTTP payload into a small, detached and manageable sequence of frames.